AAlab1819/ProjectTeam05-B/README.md

     ```Note: remove the brackets - for filename.cpp, enter the exact same name as the code file in the folder.
 For programname.exe, enter any name you want for the executable file that will be created.```
 11. If succeeded, click ```(programname).exe``` to run the program

+Note: The above guide was written with Windows 10 in mind

 Video reference: https://www.youtube.com/watch?v=xuQL_BZydS0